arungudelli/angularjswiki/content/en/fontawesome/fa-cash-register.md

-## Cash Register Icon with Fixed Width
+## fa-cash-register Icon with Fixed Width

 All the font awesome icons does not have same width.